 Corporate governance is at the heart of corporate responsibility and overall performance.
-The Orabank group’s governance system ensures the separation of powers and guarantees that the shareholders play an effective role in safeguarding the independence of the decisions of the Board of Directors.
-On the basis of legislation and standards requiring the utmost transparency, our Board of Directors upholds, through the governance principles and systems that it has put in place, the interests of the stakeholders.
-The Board of Directors sets out the strategic guidelines for the group’s operations and oversees their implementation by the executives.
-This overarching task is set out in those terms by the Governance Charter of our banking group.
+The Orabank Group’s governance system ensures a distribution of powers and ensures the ef fi ciency of the shareholders’ role in order to ensure the independence of the Board of Directors.
+Boxed by laws and industry standards for greater transparency, our Board of Directors, through the principles and systems of governance it has put in place, maintains the interests of stakeholders.
+The Board of Directors determines the strategic orientations of the Group’s business and ensures that they are implemented by General Management.
+This general mission is expressed in these terms by the governance charter of our banking group.

-Amissa KEIL, Representative of DEG, (Deutsche Investitions und Entwicklungsgesellschaft mbH)
+• Amissa KEIL, DEG Representative, (Deutsche Investitions- und Entwicklungsgesellschaft mbH)

-Laetitia COUNYE, Representative of BIO, (Belgian Investment Company for Developing Countries SA/NV)
+• Laetitia COUNYE, BIO Representative, (Belgian Investment Company for Developing Countries SA / NV)9

 Directors’ ethical values